 By the way, like the RT-AX82U, the XR1000 doesn’t have a multi-gig network port, either.
 That’s always disappointing for a Wi-Fi 6 router.
 And even worse, it has no support for Dual-WAN or Link Aggregation.

 Responsive yet sluggish, and a bit buggy, web user interface

-The first time I logged into the interface, though, I noted right away that it was slow.
+The first time I logged into the interface, I noted right away that it was slow.
 For one, the interface itself took a few seconds to load fully, and moving between items would take at least a second or two.

 It’s important to note that the interface is responsive.
-Thre’s a menu on the right the shows different sections (or Rapps), and when you click on one, you’ll get an immediate response.
+There’s a menu on the right the shows different sections (or Rapps), and when you click on one, you’ll get an immediate response.
 However, you’ll see a spinning circle for a few seconds before the content of the section fully materializes.

 So DumaOS 3.0 indeed seemed to push the XR1000’s hardware to its envelope.
 On top of that, the firmware was buggy, too.
-For example, more than once, the interface would log me off when I moved from one section to another, forcing me to enter the username and password again.
+For example, the interface would log me off more than once when I moved from one section to another, forcing me to enter the username and password again.

 But overall, still, DumaOS 3.0 proved to be a positive experience.
 For the most part, things worked as intended.
 Make sure, though, that you don’t pin everything on the Dashboard as I did.

 Geo-Filter is the most prominent Rapps of DumaOS.
 It allows users to create a virtual geographical space with the best possible connections between your home network and the game servers or players.